When you’re ready for that next step, you have three options to choose from when moving your mortgage during a promotional period:

 Thank you for your feedback!

-You could still move your mortgage if it makes sense to do so.
-For example, if you sold your current property to buy a cheaper one and the profit you make on the sale (equity) puts you in a better financial situation, we can consider your request.
-We also offer help for customers who are or who may struggle to pay their mortgage.
-Visit our help and support section for details.
+You could still move your mortgage if it makes sense for you to do so e.g. if you sold your current property to buy a cheaper one and the profit you make on the sale (equity) puts you in a better financial position, we can consider your request.

 Did this answer your questions?